The Nature Conservancy works to protect the lands and waters on which all life depends in 72 countries around the world.

 We work with local governments, communities, and partner organizations in sharing our science-based and collaborative methods to ensure each region’s needs—for people and for nature—are best met.

-Learn how The Nature Conservancy works on this ancient continent in five habitats and five countries—Kenya, Tanzania, Zambia, Mozambique and Namibia—and see how working in Africa has taught new lessons to the Conservancy.
+Learn how The Nature Conservancy works on this ancient continent in seven countries—Kenya, Tanzania, Gabon, Zambia, Namibia, Seychelles, and South Africa—and see how working in Africa has taught new lessons to the Conservancy.

 From the grasslands of Northern Australia to the biodiversity-rich Gondwana Link, the Conservancy is working with partners—and combining traditional knowledge with cutting-edge science—to protect the Land Down Under's most endangered natural resources.